-Our 6% per annum catch-up remains within the bounds of our 5% to 7.5% per annum range as advised by our consultants (LECG and NERA) at PC10.
-We see no reason to deviate from setting NI Water's efficiency catch-up target within this, "reasonable but challenging rate of catch-up for NI Water" (see PC10 Final Determination) based on what other regulated utilities have managed to deliver.
+Our 5% per annum catch-up remains within the lower bounds of the 5% to 7.5% per annum range as advised by our consultants (LECG and NERA) at PC10 and further substantiated by evaluative studies of regulated utilities from elsewhere.
+We see no reason to deviate from setting NI Water's efficiency catch-up target within this, "reasonable but challenging rate of catch-up for NI Water" (see PC10 final determination) based on what other regulated utilities have managed to deliver.

-Given that early indications suggest opex will be somewhat lower in 2012-13 than the Business Plan figures provided by NI Water, the Utility Regulator has adjusted the 2012-13 efficiency figures.
-This reduces opex in this year to a level which is better aligned to what is expected.
+Early indications suggest opex will be somewhat lower in 2012-13 than the Business Plan figures provided by NI Water.
+The Regulator has adopted a conservative approach and has not included any expected increase in efficiency for 2012-13 (although adjustment has been made for the higher baseline adopted by the Regulator).
+The company has argued that not all of these cost reductions are repeatable.
+The Regulator does not have clarity on this but has accepted NI Water's position.
 The result is the adoption of the efficiency profile as outlined in the table below.

 The following figures also include the Utility Regulator's frontier shift assumptions for PC13.
 This is an estimate of the changes in productivity and real price effects not associated with catch-up.
-Further details on Frontier Shift for PC13 are provided in Annex D.
+Further details on Frontier Shift for PC13 are provided in the separate Annex D - The Rate of Frontier Shift Affecting Water Industry Costs.

-PC10 PC PC15 2010-11 2010-11 2011-12 2012-13 2013-14 2014-15 2015-16 Frontier Shift Base Year 0.25% 0.25% -0.27% 0.05% 0.87% Catch-Up Target Base Year 7.617% 5.673% 6.000% 6.000% 6.000% Cumulative Target Base Year 7.848% 13.293% 18.275% 23.217% 28.452%
+PC10 PC PC15 2010-11 2011-12 2012- 2013-14 2014-15 2015-16 Frontier Shift Base Year 0.25% 0.25% 0.21% -0.14% 0.87% Catch-Up Target Base Year 7.617% 3.804% 5.000% 5.000% 5.000% Cumulative Target Base Year 7.848% 11.575% 16.175% 20.255% 24.902%